khunjon/project-tracker-bot/README.md

 A comprehensive Slack bot for project management with PostgreSQL database integration, OpenAI-powered analysis, and automated weekly reporting.

+> ✅ **Ready for Production**: This bot is configured for Railway deployment with automatic builds and database integration.

 ## Features

 ### 🤖 Slack Bot Commands